dotnet/docs-maui/docs/user-interface/system-theme-changes.md

 label.SetAppThemeColor(Label.TextColorProperty, Colors.Green, Colors.Red);
 ```

-In this example, the text color of the `Label` is set to green when the device is using its light theme, and is set to red when the device is using its dark theme.
+In this example, the text color of the <xref:Microsoft.Maui.Controls.Label> is set to green when the device is using its light theme, and is set to red when the device is using its dark theme.

 The `SetAppTheme<T>` method enables objects of type `T` to be specified that will be set on a target property based on the current system theme: